 As part of this process, cities, towns, and counties may also wish to revisit occupancy limits for unrelated individuals.
 These limits determine the extent to which roommates may share a house or apartment, and typically do not apply if household members are related by blood or marriage.

-Overly stringent occupancy limits can also limit opportunities to share existing units to create more unsubsidized affordable housing.
+Overly stringent occupancy limits can limit opportunities to share existing units in order to create more unsubsidized affordable housing.
 In some cases, it may be possible to create zones in which housing is subject to higher limits – such as in neighborhoods near college campuses where homes are likely to be occupied by students.
-Cities, towns, and counties can also increase occupancy limits but require homes to register as rentals and be subject to periodic inspections to ensure safe conditions.
+Alternatively, cities, towns, and counties can also increase occupancy limits but require homes to register as rentals and be subject to periodic inspections to ensure safe conditions.

 Impacts on other land use regulations